cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-openstack.md

 * `tenant_name` name of the tenant to be used.
 * `auth_url` URL of the Openstack Keystone service.
 * `region` Openstack region to be used.
 This may be optional when there's but a single region.
-* `nova_url` explicit URL for the Openstack Nova service.
+* `nova_url` (**DEPRECATED - instead, use `custom_configuration` to pass `bypass_url` directly to the Nova client**) explicit URL for the Openstack Nova service.
 This may be used to override the URL for the Nova service that is listed in the Keystone service.
-* `neutron_url` explicit URL for the Openstack Neutron service.
+* `neutron_url` (**DEPRECATED - instead, use `custom_configuration` to pass `endpoint_url` directly to the Neutron client**) explicit URL for the Openstack Neutron service.
 This may be used to override the URL for the Neutron service that is listed in the Keystone service.
+* `custom_configuration` a dictionary which allows overriding or directly passing custom configuration parameter to each of the Openstack clients, by using any of the relevant keys: `keystone_client`, `nova_client`, `neutron_client` or `cinder_client`.
+  * Parameters passed directly to Openstack clients using the `custom_configuration` mechanism will override other definitions (e.g. any of the common Openstack configuration parameters listed above, such as `username` and `tenant_name`)
+  * The following is an example for the usage of the `custom_configuration` section in a blueprint:
+{% highlight yaml %}
+custom_configuration:
+  nova_client:
+    bypass_url: nova-endpoint-url
+    nova_specific_key_1: value_1
+    nova_specific_key_2: value_2
+  neutron_client:
+    endpoint_url: neutron-endpoint-url
+  keystone_client:
+    ..
+  cinder_client:
+    ..
+{%endhighlight%}

 The environment variables mentioned in (1) are the standard Openstack environment variables equivalent to the ones in the JSON file or `openstack_config` property.
 In their respective order, they are: